The 6-strand braid group is CAT(0): Proof of the main theorem

 \begin{lem} When $n=6$, let $F$ be a non-universal turning face in $X$, and let $C$ be any chamber in $X$.
-Then there exists a pair $v,w$ of universal vertices in $X$, which are opposite in $B$, such that $F,v,w$ are contained in an apartment in $X$, and $C,v,w$ are contained in a (possibly different) apartment in $X$. \begin{proof} According to Lemma~\ref{lem: turning points for NCP6}, let $u \in F$ denote the universal vertex of $F$.
+Then there exists a pair $v,w$ of universal vertices in $X$, which are opposite in $B$, such that $F,v,w$ are contained in an apartment in $X$, and $C,v,w$ are contained in a (possibly different) apartment in $X$. \begin{proof} According to Lemma~\ref{lem: turning points for NCP6}, every non-universal turning face contains a dominant vertex; let $u$ denote the dominant vertex of $F$.
 Our strategy here is to find consecutive $i, j\in U_n$ such that $j \in C_i \cap u_i$.
 Then Lemma~\ref{lem: leaf of tree} will give a pair $v,w$ of universal vertices in $X$, which are opposite in $B$, such that there exists an apartment in $X$ containing $C,v,w$, and another apartment in $X$ containing $u,v,w$.
-Since $u$ is universal for the face $F$, this last apartment contains $F,v,w$.
+Since $u$ is dominant for $F$, this last apartment contains $F,v,w$.

 The following table lists all possibilities for $u_i$ (up to duality), depending on $i$ and the dominant vertex $u$ of $F$ (listed as in Lemma~\ref{lem: turning points for NCP6}).

 Now let us consider $C_i$.
 If $5 \in C_6$ or $1 \in C_6$ then our table tells us that we are done.
 Suppose that neither of these two occurs.
 If $4 \in C_6$ then $4 \in C_5$ and again we are done.
 Similarly if $2 \in C_6$ then $2 \in C_1$.